Fasting: Political application

 Fasting is often used to make a political statement, to protest, or to bring awareness to a cause.
 A hunger strike is a method of non-violent resistance in which participants fast as an act of political protest, or to provoke feelings of guilt, or to achieve a goal such as a policy change.
 A spiritual fast incorporates personal spiritual beliefs with the desire to express personal principles, sometimes in the context of social injustice.

 The political leader Gandhi undertook several long fasts as political and social protests.
 Gandhi's fasts had a significant impact on the British Raj and the Indian population generally.

 In Northern Ireland in 1981, a prisoner, Bobby Sands, was part of the 1981 Irish hunger strike, protesting for better rights in prison.
 Sands had just been elected to the British Parliament and died after 66 days of not eating.
 100,000 people attended his funeral, and the strike ended only after nine other men died.
 In all, ten men survived without food for 46 to 73 days.

-César Chávez undertook several spiritual fasts, including a 25-day fast in 1968 promoting the principle of nonviolence and a fast of 'thanksgiving and hope' to prepare for pre-arranged civil disobedience by farm workers.
+The American civil rights activist César Chávez undertook several spiritual fasts, including a 25-day fast in 1968 promoting the principle of nonviolence and a fast of 'thanksgiving and hope' to prepare for pre-arranged civil disobedience by farm workers.
 Chávez regarded a spiritual fast as "a personal spiritual transformation".
 Other progressive campaigns have adopted the tactic.

 Religious views

-Fasting is practiced in various religions.
-Examples include Lent in Christianity; Yom Kippur, Tisha B'av, Fast of Esther, Tzom Gedalia, the Seventeenth of Tamuz, and the Tenth of Tevet in Judaism.
-Muslims fast during the month of Ramadan each year.
-The fast includes refraining from consuming any food or liquid from sun up until sundown.
+Fasting is practiced in various religions, and details of fasting practices differ.

+Yom Kippur, Tisha B'av, Fast of Esther, Tzom Gedalia, the Seventeenth of Tamuz, the Tenth of Tevet, and Fast of the Firstborn are examples of fasting in Judaism.
+Yom Kippur and Tisha B'Av are 25-hour fasts in which observers abstain from consuming any food or liquid from sunset until nightfall the next day and include other restrictions.
+The fasts of Esther, Gedalia, Tamuz, and Tevet all last from dawn until nightfall and therefore length varies depending on the time of the year.
+The Fast of the Firstborn is not biblically mandated and can therefore be ended early in the case of a seudat mitzvah.